 Online reviews aren't just for hotels and restaurants anymore.
 A bevy of company review websites offer a platform for employees of all industries to rate and comment on their employers' workplace culture, salary offerings and benefits policies.
 And with tens of millions of job seekers actively using these sites each year, businesses can't afford to ignore such important feedback.

-Simply put, employer reviews have become a very influential medium in today's job market, as these numbers from a 2018 report on jobseeker transparency show:
+Simply put, employer reviews have become a very influential medium in today's job market, as the following stats indicate.

 Ninety-five percent of workers said that gaining insight into the company's reputation as an employer would either be somewhat important (33%) or extremely important (62%) when considering a new job opportunity.